lmdbjava/benchmarks/results/20160710/README.md

 ![img](6-intKey-rnd-8176.png)

-Now that much larger value keys are in use, we start to see the LSM implementations slowed down by write amplification.
+Now that much larger values are in use, we start to see the LSM implementations slowed down by write amplification.
 With 8,176 byte values, LMDB actually completes the write workload faster than the other sorted implementations in 182 seconds.
 RocksDB comes in next at 192 seconds, and finally LevelDB at 268 seconds.
 As usual, LMDB offers the fastest reads.

 ### 152 GB Random Access of 16,368 Byte Values